Alchemy: Mythology

 Zosimos of Panopolis asserted that alchemy dated back to Pharaonic Egypt where it was the domain of the priestly class, though there is little to no evidence for his assertion.
-Alchemical writers used Classical figures from Greek, Roman, and Egyptian mythology to illuminate their works and allegorize alchemical transmutation.
-These included the pantheon of gods related to the Classical planets, Isis, Osiris, Jason, and many others.
+Alchemical writers used classical figures from Greek (e.g., Hades), Roman (e.g., Lucius), and Egyptian mythology to illuminate their works and allegorize alchemical transmutation.
+These included the pantheon of gods related to the classical planets, Isis, Osiris, Jason, and many others.

-The central figure in the mythology of alchemy is Hermes Trismegistus (or Thrice-Great Hermes).
-His name is derived from the god Thoth and his Greek counterpart Hermes.
+The central figure in the mythology of alchemy is Hermes Trismegistus (Ἑρμῆς ὁ Τρισμέγιστος).
+His name is derived from the god Thoth and his Greek counterpart, Hermes.
 Hermes and his caduceus or serpent-staff, were among alchemy's principal symbols.
 According to Clement of Alexandria, he wrote what were called the "forty-two books of Hermes", covering all fields of knowledge.

 Hermetica and Emerald Tablet

-The Hermetica are texts attributed to Hermes Trismegistus.
-Many of them have close historical connections with Western alchemical philosophy and practice (which was sometimes called the hermetic philosophy by its practitioners).
-By modern convention, the Hermetica is usually subdivided into two main categories, the "technical" and "religio-philosophical" Hermetica.
+The Hermetica are a compendium of texts attributed to Hermes Trismegistus.
+Many of them have close historical connections with Western alchemical philosophy and practice (which was sometimes called the Hermetic philosophy by its practitioners).
+By modern convention, the Hermetica is usually subdivided into two main categories: the "technical" and "religio-philosophical" Hermetica.
 The "technical" Hermetica deals with alchemy, astrology, medicine, pharmacology, and magic.
 Its oldest parts were written in Greek and may go back as far as the second or third century BC.

 Many of the texts in the "technical" Hermetica were later translated, first into Arabic and then into Latin, often being extensively revised and expanded throughout the centuries.
-Some of them were also originally written in Arabic.
+Some of them were originally written in Arabic.
 In other cases their status as an original work or translation remains unclear.
 These Arabic and Latin Hermetic texts were widely copied throughout the Middle Ages.
 The most famous of these texts is the Emerald Tablet, also known as the Smaragdine Table or the Tabula Smaragdina, a compact and cryptic text.
 The earliest known versions of it are four Arabic recensions preserved in mystical and alchemical treatises between the 8th and 10th centuries AD—chiefly the Secret of Creation (سر الخليقة) and the Secret of Secrets (سرّ الأسرار).
-From the 12th century onward, Latin translations—most notably the widespread so-called Vulgate—introduced the Emerald Tablet to Europe, where it attracted great scholarly interest.
-Medieval commentators such as Hortulanus interpreted it as a "foundational text" of alchemical instructions for producing the philosopher's stone and making gold.
+From the 12th century onward, Latin translations—most notably, the widespread so-called Vulgate (not to be confused with the late-fourth-century Latin translation of the Tanakh and Christian New Testament known as the Vulgate)—introduced the Emerald Tablet to Europe, where it attracted great scholarly interest.
+Medieval commentators such as Ortolanus interpreted it as a "foundational text" of alchemical instructions for producing the philosopher's stone and making gold.